TrackPolitics logoTrackPolitics

 AI-generated

-“A Labour (Co-op) MP with strong party loyalty who has shown occasional rebellion on welfare reform, notably on the Universal Credit and Personal Independence Payment Bill in July 2025.”
+“An otherwise party-loyal Labour MP for Sheffield Central who has occasionally broken ranks on welfare reform, notably during Universal Credit and Personal Independence Payment Bill votes.”

-Abtisam Mohamed is the Labour (Co-op) MP for Sheffield Central, elected on 4 July 2024.
-She sits on the Foreign Affairs Committee and is a member of the Dogs (Protection of Livestock) (Amendment) Bill committee.
-Her position in Parliament places her on the centre-left.
+Abtisam Mohamed is the Labour (Co-op) MP for Sheffield Central, elected in July 2024.
+She serves on the Foreign Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee.
+Her voting record places her on the centre-left of the Labour group.

 Voting Patterns